What date will Atlantic Language open for Face-to-face classes?

 Our Host Families will provide their usual warm welcome.
 However, they will keep their homes safe by increasing the frequency of cleaning and providing hand sanitiser for their guests.
 To reduce the chance of infection you will not be allowed to move to a different host family until you have stayed at your current home for at least 2 weeks.

-Apartments are self-catering with a maximum of two people per apartment each with their own room and bathroom.
+Apartments are self-catering with up to 4 people per apartment each with their own room.
+En-suite rooms are available on request.
 Apartments will be thoroughly cleaned and sanitised before each booking and guests will be asked to take all precautions sensible within a self-catering context.

 What do I need to bring with me?